faw21/capstone-image-privatizer/README.md

 **Note that this repository works with COCO Dataset and Tensorflow.
 The COCO evaluation package does not provide support for Windows, and the Tensorflow does not provide GPU acceleration for Mac OS.
 So Ubuntu is recommended.**

 ## Installation
+### Install Nvidia driver, CUDA=10.0, and CUDNN>=7.6.5
+If you have not installed the CUDA and CUDNN, you can only execute the face detection model and pose estimation model using CPU, which is super slow.
+Install CUDA and CUDNN to your machine to get GPU support. **The Tensorflow-GPU 1.14.0 only works with CUDA 10.0**.

+You can check out my personal experience of [installing CUDA](https://github.com/faw21/capstone-image-privatizer/tree/master/CUDA_Guide)

 ### Install Python Dependencies
 Clone the repo.
 ```